-After successfully implementing over 100 enterprise back office software implementations for many of the most successful restaurant operators in the world, we’ve learned a few things about how to improve the chances of success with your technology investment.
-Along the way, we’ve also discovered some things that can bog down your progress.
+After successfully implementing our operations platform for many of the most admired restaurant operators in the world, we’ve learned a few things about how to improve the roll-out of your new technology investment.
+Along the way, we’ve also discovered common pitfalls and mistakes that can bog down your progress.

 Here are five things you should avoid when executing enterprise-wide technology implementations: